DartHomewrok-2022/basic_function_homework/README.md

 # Problems
 ## Arithmetic01

-  Create a function called add.
-  Create a function argument x of type int.
-  Create a parameter int type y of type int. return sum of two parameters.
+Create a function called 'add' that takes two integer arguments: 'x' and 'y'.
+Then, return the sum of these two parameters.

 **Example 1:**